11 Best Business Bank Accounts for LLC in 2025

 While the documentation requirements vary from bank to bank, here’s what you can expect the bank to ask for.

-Just to be on the safe side, call or visit the bank’s website to make sure you’ve got everything you need to open a business bank account.
+Just to be safe, call or visit the bank’s website to ensure you’ve got everything you need to open a business bank account.
 This will help you avoid the hassle.

 Do I Need an LLC to Open a Business Bank Account?

 You can open a business bank account without an LLC.
-Any registered business can open a business bank account be it a sole proprietorship or a partnership.
-In the end, it all comes down to what you need to open a business bank account.
+Registered businesses can open a business bank account, be it a sole proprietorship or a partnership.
+Ultimately, it all comes down to what you need to open a business bank account.
 Here are the different types of businesses and the documentation they need to create a bank account:

 • Sole Proprietorship – DBA certificate